 A teaching ministry that focuses on exposition, interpretation, and application of the Bible with relevance, enthusiasm, clarity, and conviction (Acts 2:42, II Timothy 4:2) A teaching ministry that builds up and equips the believer regardless of age, male or female, married or single.
 (Ephesians 4:11-12, Colossians 2:6-7)

-Jesus greatly expanded the scope and importance of love, saying love of God and love of fellowman are the most important of all the commandments.
+8. We are committed to Love and Displaying Hospitality – Jesus greatly expanded the scope and importance of love, saying love of God and love of fellowman are the most important of all the commandments.
 The apostle Paul, said Christian love was the greatest and most essential of all the spiritual gifts.
 Throughout the New Testament, we are encouraged and commanded to live in peace with all God’s people (Romans 12:17-18) and commit ourselves to genuine love and caring for others (1 John 3:17-18).
 Those are the ways we can put our faith into practice in everyday life.
 Francis Schaefer wrote, love is the badge, or mark of a Christian.
-Paul affirms that love is the place to start measuring genuine Christianity (1Cor 13:1-2).
+Paul affirms that love is the place to start measuring genuine Christianity (1Cor 13:1-2)

 Hospitality as presented to us in the Bible is not merely a practice.
 Instead, it is a way of life; a whole life view of the coming of God’s Kingdom that offers us a uniquely Christian ethic.
 It is comprehensive, all-encompassing, exhilarating, and challenging.
 As in every aspect of our service to God, we must have a proper attitude toward hospitality.
 It must be done in a kind, loving manner, but neither grudgingly nor done with a sense of duty or obligation.
 We should never grumble at the trouble or expense of showing hospitality toward others.
 Do not neglect to show hospitality to strangers, for thereby some have entertained angels unawares (Hebrews 13:2).
 Show hospitality to one another without grumbling (1 Peter 4:9).